buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 (like `pychecker <http://pychecker.sourceforge.net/>`_\)
 provide more detailed results but take longer to run.

-The :class:`buildbot.steps.python.PyFlakes` step will run pyflakes and count the various kinds of errors and warnings it detects.
+The :bb:step:`PyFlakes` step will run pyflakes and count the various kinds of errors and warnings it detects.

 You must supply the command line to be used.
 The default is